Thallium - 81Tl: uses

 The following uses for thallium are gathered from a number of sources as well as from anecdotal comments.
-I'd be delighted to receive corrections as well as additional referenced uses (please use the feedback mechanism to add uses).
+I would be delighted to receive corrections as well as additional referenced uses.

 - the sulphate was widely used as a rodenticide and ant killer.
 It is odourless and tasteless, giving no warning of its presence